Hebbinkpro/pmmp-webserver/README.md

 A single query is represented as `<name>=<value>`.<br>
 To request all queries you can use `HttpUrl->getQuery()`, or to request only a single value you can use `HttpRequest->getQueryParam($name)`.

+## Credits
+- This virion makes use of [Laravel\SerializableClosure](https://github.com/laravel/serializable-closure) for sharing the action functions given in the `Router` on the main thread with the http server thread.